eduardkrgr/katacoda-scenarios/ChangeFile/step5.md

 Change the File

+Switch to the IDE and open the file 'devonfw/workspaces/main/some/Folder/For/test.txt'.

+`devonfw/workspaces/main/some/Folder/For/test.txt`{{open}}

 A script created a placeholder in the background to insert data at a specific line number.

-Please close the file ''some/Folder/For/test.txt'' in the Editor if you have it open already and you want to use the command below to insert the code automatically.